lwiest/Atari6502Assembler/readme.md

 When a label starts with a question mark (`?`) or a colon (`:`), then it is not included in the symbol table that is printed at the end of the assembly output listing.

-Labels are case-insensitive, for example, label `START` is the same as label `start`.
+Labels are case-insensitive.
+For example, label `START` is the same as label `start`.

 **Note:** Colons in labels are not supported by MAC/65.

 **\<instruction\>**	- One of the following 6502 instructions: `ADC`, `AND`, `ASL`, `BCC`, `BCS`, `BEQ`, `BIT`, `BMI`, `BNE`, `BPL`, `BRK`, `BVC`, `BVS`, `CLC`, `CLD`, `CLI`, `CLV`, `CMP`, `CPX`, `CPY`, `DEC`, `DEX`, `DEY`, `EOR`, `INC`, `INX`, `INY`, `JMP`, `JSR`, `LDA`, `LDX`, `LDY`, `LSR`, `NOP`, `ORA`, `PHA`, `PHP`, `PLA`, `PLP`, `ROL`, `ROR`, `RTI`, `RTS`, `SBC`, `SEC`, `SED`, `SEI`, `STA`, `STX`, `STY`, `TAX`, `TAY`, `TSX`, `TXA`, `TXS`, `TYA`.

 Instructions are case-insensitive.
+For example, instruction `LDA` is the same as instruction `lda`.

 **\<operand\>**	- The operand of the instruction.
 An operand has one of the following formats: